databrary/www/databrary/input/pages/about/support.md

 Contact us at [contact@databrary.org](mailto:contact@databrary.org "Email Databrary") and a staff member will respond to you.

 ## Support hours
-If you would like to talk to someone on the Databrary team, online support is available at your convenience, Monday through Friday 9AM - 5PM.
-We are happy to answer any of your questions about authorization, obtaining permission for data sharing, how to manage and organize your data using Databrary, etc. Please contact us at contact@databrary.org to set up a time.
+If you would like to talk to someone on the Databrary team, online support is available at your convenience, Monday through Friday 9AM - 5PM EST. We are happy to answer any of your questions about authorization, obtaining permission for data sharing, how to manage and organize your data using Databrary, etc. Contact us at [contact@databrary.org](mailto:contact@databrary.org "Email Databrary") to set up a time.

-Joining the call is very easy:

-1. Use a browser other than Chrome
-2. Use this [link](https://bluejeans.com/databrary/) to reach our bluejeans account and click 'Join Meeting'
-3. Enter your name
-4. Access the meeting

 ## User guide
 We are continually updating our [User Guide](|filename|../access/guide/investigators.md) and our [F.A.Q.s](|filename|../access/faq.md).